luketudge/introduction-to-programming/topics/extras/glossary.md

 An Integrated Development Environment (or IDE) is a computer application that makes the process of programming easier.
 A typical IDE provides a text editor for writing the actual program, along with various tools for running the program, checking its contents for mistakes, searching for help, etc. [Spyder](https://www.spyder-ide.org/) is the Python IDE that we use in this class.

+## import

+The contents of a [module](#module) contained in one file can be 'brought in' to the current program file using the Python [keyword](#keyword) `import`.
+This is known as 'importing' the module, in the same sense as importing foreign goods into a country.

+Once imported, the contents of a module are available under the module's [namespace](#namespace).

 ## indentation

 Python uses indentation (spaces at the beginning of a line) to mark some lines of a program as 'belonging to' a preceding [control statement](#control) that determines when or how often those lines should be run.